 When the oil contacts skin, the allergic reaction begins.
 First, it’s an itch that starts a few hours to several days later.

-“A poison ivy reaction can range from a mild itch to large blisters on the skin,” said Gregory E. Shaw, M.D., pediatrician with Norton Children’s Medical Associates – Lakeview in St. Matthews.
+“A poison ivy reaction can range from a mild itch to large blisters on the skin,” said Gregory E. Shaw, M.D., pediatrician with Norton Children’s Medical Group – Lakeview in St. Matthews.
 “It’s difficult, but you really need to avoid scratching.
 Scratching exposes the rash and blisters to bacteria, which can cause an infection.”